 Nuclear fission produces a large amount of energy and does not cause air pollution because no fuel is burned.
-Mining uranium underline the effects that also does not usually result in massive strip mines or large loss nuclear power plants have on of habitats.
+Mining uranium also does not usually result in massive strip mines or large loss of habitats.

 However, nuclear power does have drawbacks.
 Nuclear power plants produce dangerous wastes that remain radioactive for thousands of years.
 So the waste must be specially stored to prevent harm to anyone.
 Harmful radiation may also be released into the environment accidentally.
 Hot water released from the power plant can also be a problem.
 This heated water can disrupt aquatic ecosystems.
 So the hot water must be cooled before it is released into local bodies of water.